-Dr. Mark Zappi (Dean of Engineering) has been recently named the new director of the UL Energy Institute, which is the university’s flagship center for issues pertaining to energy production and usage, and how this industrial activity can be performed within minimal adverse impacts to ecological and social systems (inclusive of energy markets).
-The EI integrates petroleum resource development with alternative energy production, energy conservation, energy business development, and the study of sociological impacts of the energy industry on Louisiana regions.
+Dr. Mark Zappi (Chair in Bioprocessing) is the executive director of the Energy Institute of Louisiana, which is the university’s flagship center for issues pertaining to energy production and usage, and how this industrial activity can be performed within minimal adverse impacts to ecological and social systems (inclusive of energy markets).
+The EIL integrates petroleum resource development with alternative energy production, energy conservation, energy business development, and the study of sociological impacts of the energy industry on Louisiana regions.

 Dr. Rafael Hernandez is the Associate Director of the Energy Institute of Louisiana.
 His research activities are focused on the transformation of wastewater treatment facilities into centers of biocrude for producing biodiesel and renewable diesel.
 He is interested in developing the scientific and engineering foundations to maximize the production of sustainable feedstock for producing biofuels.
 His research group has demonstrated that biodiesel can be produced from sewage sludge.
 Presently, the objective is to improve the chemical and biological processes that occur in wastewater treatment facilities to convert waste carbon and nutrients into sources of oil and develop robust chemical processes to convert the oil into fuels and building blocks for the manufacture of consumer products.
-He is also working on the depolymerization of biomass using supercritical methanol.
-The liquid product generated could be converted by heterogeneous or enzyme catalysis into transportation fuel components, or lipids, respectively.
+More recently is has been working on the development of catalysts for the removal of sulfur from natural gas.